astrastrastra/Music-Genre-Classifier/README.md

 The project was accomplished by extracting mel frequency cepstral coefficients (MFCC) from short music files.
 No signal processing libraries were used to solve this task.
 A naive Bayes classifier is trained with the derived data.
 It then determines a validated audio's genre.

-A brief guide to implemented methods has been presented in *Guide-polish.pdf* file.
+A brief guide to implemented methods has been presented in *ProjectSummary-polish.pdf* file.

 # Results